 Authority control is the set of processes and procedures to formulate and record “authorized heading forms in [bibliographic records” so that “access points to [bibliographic] records are given one and only one conventional form.”
 When catalogers perform authority work, they establish, through verification and validation, controlled headings or authorized access points for various entity types (e.g., people, places, corporate bodies, families, titles, subjects, and genres) used in information resource description.
+To describe an information resource catalogers search for and assign authorized access points to record in the bibliographic record.
+For example, while cataloging the graphic novel “Maus: A Survivor’s Tale” a cataloger would search for the authorized access point representing the graphic novel’s author, “Spiegelman, Art” and assign this access point as the author of the resource.

-These authorized access points create a consistent, predictable form to uniquely identify information resources (e.g., by choosing the item’s author, series title, subject, additional contributors, etc.) and collocate related resources (i.e., bring together all items by a given author or about a specific subject).
+Authorized access points create a consistent, predictable form to uniquely identify information resources (e.g., by choosing the item’s author, series title, subject, additional contributors, etc.) and collocate related resources (i.e., bring together all items by a given author or about a specific subject).
+Variant access points, or alternative identities for a given entity, are recorded to guide catalogers and patrons to the authorized access point.
+For example, a possible authorized access point for the animator, entrepreneur, and film producer Walt Disney could be “Disney, Walt”.
+Since he is also known as Walter Elias Disney a variant access point “Disney, Walter Elias” could be created.
 Additional metadata is also recorded to differentiate similar entities and document decisions made by the cataloger.
 All metadata associated with an authorized access point is organized into an authority record.
 To maintain consistent and unique access points within a library catalog, the recording of metadata in an authority record is governed by metadata content standards.
 Metadata in an authority record is encoded following metadata encoding standards.
 The principles, standards, and practices of modern authority control are shaped by its history.

 History of authority control

 Within the realm of bibliographic control, of which both cataloging and authority control are a part, understanding the history of the library catalog can help illustrate the development of theory, principles, and practices that form the foundation of authority control today.
 The library catalog is “an organized compilation of bibliographic metadata that represents the holdings of a particular institution.”
-This catalog records various kinds of information about each information object in the library’s collection and has taken on varying forms and styles over the years as cataloging principles and practices were discovered and developed (see Figure 1).
+This catalog records various kinds of information about each information object in the library’s collection and has taken on varying forms and styles over the years as cataloging principles and practices were developed (see Figure 1).

 In the mid-19th century, Anthony Panizzi, a key figure in the development of the library catalog, established a 91-rule plan to "systematize the operation of cataloging."
 These rules created a prototype of modern day catalogs with headings (a concept referred to as access points by current standards), descriptions, references, and notes recorded for each item in the catalog.
 Panizzi’s 91 rules demonstrated the value of creating consistent headings for recording information about library materials in the library catalog.
 This creates bibliographic entries with consistent access points used to find and collocate library materials.